 Working hours

 You'll typically work usual office hours, although you may need to work some evenings or Saturdays to meet with your clients.
-There may be opportunities for hybrid working, for example three days working in the office and two from home.
+There may be opportunities for hybrid working.

 Career breaks are also possible, but you'll need to keep up to date with changes in the industry.